 The summary of your marketing strategy and goals should be at the forefront of your marketing report.
 Even if someone reading your annual marketing report doesn’t read through every detail, this is the page (or pages) that contains the most vital takeaways and explains your company’s direction.

-One thing to bear in mind here is that you can’t summarize unless you cut some of the details out for later.
+One thing to bear in mind here is that you can’t summarize your marketing activities unless you cut some of the details out for later.
 The best way to do that is to employ “highlights” that hit at the key points and provide a bird’s-eye view of your actions.

 Focus on outlining your yearly marketing goals, how they tie to the overarching business objective and explain the strategy that was employed to achieve them.
 Don’t forget to paint with a broad brush here – a more detailed look at tactics and KPIs will follow later.
 Here’s an example of what it could look like:

-If you’re just getting into the swing of marketing performance reporting, you can also use quarterly goals to establish some baseline for where your marketing currently is.
+If you’re just getting into the swing of marketing performance reporting, you can also use quarterly goals to establish some baseline for where your marketing currently is if you can’t compare with your last year.

 This starts to get into the heart of what your annual marketing report is all about.
 Now’s the time to display the key numbers that demonstrate where your marketing was targeted all year—as well as the results it generated.